Chen Cuello

 Types of Databases Structures

 Different types of database structures have their own advantages and considerations based on specific use cases.
 Understanding their strengths and weaknesses is crucial in selecting the appropriate structure for your needs.
-Here are the main types:
+Here are the 3 main types of database structures:

 Store data in the form of objects, the same as in object-oriented programming.
 An object consists of two elements: data (or attributes) and methods (functions that define what operations can be performed on the data).
 Objects can be grouped into classes and can inherit properties from classes, making it easy to reuse code and more accurately model complex data relationships.
 Commonly used in domains like finance and healthcare, and popular examples include Versant Object Database, ZODB, db4o.